Hike the Big Laurel Falls Trail to a gorgeous waterfall beneath abundant rhododendron in North Carolina’s Nantahala National Forest.

 The hike veers westbound and follows a tumbling creek, Hemp Patch Branch, downstream.
 The stream drops in a series of shallow waterfalls, cascading over mossy boulders in the shady forest just upstream from a wooden bridge.

 The trail crosses the wooden bridge, reaching a trail junction.
 From here, the Timber Ridge Trail turns east, hiking 2.3 miles to the Appalachian Trail near Carter Gap, west of the Albert Mountain, and east of Bly Gap and Standing Indian Mountain.
-This hike turns right at the junction, following the Big Laurel Falls Trail westbound.
+This hike turns right at the junction, following the trail westbound.
 The trail ascends through dense thickets of rhododendron, colorful in every season thanks to the rhododendron’s leathery evergreen leaves and rust-colored, twisted, gnarly branches.
-The trail arcs southbound, following the tumbling Big Laurel Branch upstream.
+The trail arcs southbound, following the tumbling creek upstream.

 The sound of falling water echoes through the forest as the hike continues its ascent, rolling elevation southbound.
 The trail reaches the rocky, shallow pools below Big Laurel Falls at just over half a mile.